Emerjoin/Hi-List/README.md

             extension.preFetch = function($scope, filter){

-                //Invoked when the fetch operation finishes successfully.
+                //Invoked before the fetch operation begin.
+                //Allows an extension to manipulate the filter

             };

             extension.postFetch = function($scope, result){

                 //Invoked when the fetch operation finishes successfully.
+                //Allows an extension to manipulate the result before it gets displayed

             };